-Faculty who is appointed by GSBS Dean to serve as chair;
+One faculty member who is appointed by the GSBS Dean to serve as chair;

 Two students from programs/concentrations not directly involved;

 Two faculty members from programs/concentrations not directly involved;

 The GSBS Dean will appoint an administrative staff person to take minutes of the meetings.
 This staff person will not be a voting member.
 Both parties can petition to have individuals selected to the Student Hearing committee.